Ilene Kristen: Career

 In 1986, after starring in Moss Hart’s Light Up the Sky, Kristen was asked to return to Ryan’s Hope.
 Kristen, always adept with comedy, says that her last four years at Ryan’s Hope were happy ones, as the writers gave her a lot of funny material to work with.
-During this period (1986-90), Kristen toured around the club circuits, performing with rock bands and jazz musicians at Mikell's in the Upper West Side.
+During this period (1986-90), Kristen toured around the club circuits, performing with rock bands and jazz musicians at Mikell's on the Upper West Side.
 She did another off-Broadway show, Cowboy, a musical tribute to the life of the painter Charlie “Kid” Russell.

 During the final three years of Ryan’s Hope, Kristen worked at a homeless shelter, the Prince George.
 Through the Children's Aid Society, she served as the kids’ introduction to the arts and movies.
 A group of these children later appeared on several episodes of Ryan’s Hope.

 From 1990-1991, she starred in Loving, portraying Norma Gilpin, a dees-dems-doze broad from Brooklyn.
 She was coupled with the Tony Award-winning actor and director Walter Bobbie, who had originated the role of Roger in the Broadway production of Grease alongside Kristen in 1972.
 After that stint, Kristen did three off-Broadway productions: All That Glitters, Trust, and The Gig at the Goodspeed.
 She was also Madeleine Thompson, an alcoholic wannabe socialite, on Another World.

 In the late 1990s, Kristen served as the co-artistic director and literary manager for Musical Theatre Works, alongside Gordon Greenberg.
 She came out to California to serve as one of the producers for the film Angels with Angles, starring Frank Gorshin and Rodney Dangerfield.

-After returning to New York City in 2001, she was approached for the role of the gambling, beer-guzzling and always-inappropriate hairdresser Roxy Balsom on One Life to Live.
-She was asked the day before the events of September 11, 2001.
+After returning to New York City in 2001, she was approached the day before the September 11 attacks for the role of the gambling, beer-guzzling and always-inappropriate hairdresser Roxy Balsom on One Life to Live.
 At that point in time, she had begun to question the importance of acting; she’d always seen performance as a healing art, and felt that the kind of character that she wanted to create should be entertaining, vivacious, and funny—because people needed it.
 She ended up playing Roxy Balsom for ten years.
 Kristen was nominated for two consecutive Daytime Emmy Awards in 2004 and 2005 in the Outstanding Supporting Actress in a Drama Series category for her role as Roxy in One Life to Live.

 After One Life to Live was off the air, she featured on General Hospital as Delia, her character from Ryan’s Hope, between 2013 and 2015.
 Kristen guest-starred in the number of television shows, including Law & Order, The Sopranos, Law & Order: Special Victims Unit, and Unforgettable.
 In the fall of 2013, she appeared on General Hospital reprising her old role of Delia Ryan from Ryan's Hope who was revealed to be Ava Jerome's natural mother, and made periodic appearances as the storyline dictated.